The Fed faces economic uncertainty and political pressure as it decides whether to cut rates

 If the Supreme Court rules that Cook can be fired, then just 11 officials will vote on Wednesday.
 Either way, there ought to be enough votes to approve a quarter-point cut, but there could be an unusual amount of division.
 Miran and Governor Michelle Bowman may dissent in opposition to a quarter-point reduction in favor of a steeper half-point cut.

 There could be additional dissenting votes in the other direction, potentially from regional bank presidents who might oppose any cuts at all.
-Beth Hammack, president of the Fed's Cleveland branch, and Jeffrey Schmid, president of the Federal Reserve Bank of Kansas City, have both expressed concern that inflation has topped the Fed's 2% target for more than four years and is still elevated.
-If either votes against a cut, it would be the first time there were dissents in both directions from a Fed decision since 2019.
+Jeffrey Schmid, president of the Federal Reserve Bank of Kansas City, has expressed concern that inflation is still elevated.
+If he votes against a cut while Miran votes in favor of a larger reduction, it would be the first time there were dissents in both directions since 2019.

 “This degree of division is unusual, but the circumstances are unusual, too," Andolfatto said.
 “This is a situation central banks really don’t like: The combination of inflationary pressure and labor market weakness.”

-Note: This story was first published on Sep.
-15, 2025.
-It was updated on Sep.
-16, 2025 to correct the potential vote outcomes by the Fed board.